This module develops and applies aspects of the law of contract and examines commonly encountered commercial and consumer transactions.

-In this module students will study the legal framework within which business organisations operate, and other legal concepts such as contract including employment, negligence and other delictual responsibilities, insolvency and the regulatory environment in which businesses must operate.
+In this module students will study the legal framework within which business organisations operate, and other legal concepts such as contract, including employment, negligence and other delictual responsibilities, agency, partnership and companies, and the regulatory environment in which business must operate.

 By the end of this module the student should be able to: